lukablagoje/the-impact-of-physicality-on-network-structure/README.md

 # Summary
-This repostory contains mostly my PhD thesis research, along with the data analysis I have done for DYANSNET project
+This repostory contains mostly my PhD thesis research, along with the data analysis I have done for DYANSNET project research.